Spanish Civil War: Foreign involvement

 The Spanish Civil War exposed political divisions across Europe.
 The right and the Catholics supported the Nationalists to stop the spread of Bolshevism.
 On the left, including labour unions, students and intellectuals, the war represented a necessary battle to stop the spread of fascism.
 Anti-war and pacifist sentiment was strong in many countries, leading to warnings that the Civil War could escalate into a second world war.
 In this respect, the war was an indicator of the growing instability across Europe.
+The 1930s saw Spain become a focus for pacifist organisations, including the Fellowship of Reconciliation, the War Resisters League, and the War Resisters' International.
+Many people including, as they are now called, the insumisos ("defiant ones", conscientious objectors) argued and worked for non-violent strategies.

 The Spanish Civil War involved large numbers of non-Spanish citizens who participated in combat and advisory positions.
 Britain and France led a political alliance of 27 nations that pledged non-intervention, including an embargo on all arms exports to Spain.
 The United States unofficially adopted a position of non-intervention as well, despite abstaining from joining the alliance (due in part to its policy of political isolation).
+The group from the United States called themselves the "Abraham Lincoln Brigade".
 Germany, Italy and the Soviet Union signed on officially, but ignored the embargo.
 The attempted suppression of imported material was largely ineffective, and France was especially accused of allowing large shipments to Republican troops.
 The clandestine actions of the various European powers were, at the time, considered to be risking another world war, alarming antiwar elements across the world.

 The League of Nations' reaction to the war was influenced by a fear of communism, and was insufficient to contain the massive importation of arms and other war resources by the fighting factions.
-Although a Non-Intervention Committee was formed, its policies accomplished little and its directives were ineffective.
+Although a Non-Intervention Committee was formed, its policies accomplished very little and its directives were ineffective.